daplazafer/initialzr-hex-spring/install/README.md

-# Hexagonal Architecture Java Spring Project

-Base project for Java SpringBoot web app with hexagonal architecture.
+# ggroupid: aartifactid

+aartifactid project

 ## 0. Requirements
 - Docker
+- docker-compose

 ## 1. Configuration
 Modify `.env` file with your params if needed.

-## 2. Maven
+## 2. Run
-To build the app:

-`make build`

-To execute the app with default profile:
+To run the app standalone:

 `make run`

+To run the app and all required services:

+`make up`

-Or you can also specify profile:
+You can also run custom profile with:

-`make run dev`
+`make run profile`

-## 3. Docker
-To build a docker image:

-`make image your-image-name`
+`make up profile`